SeaDve/mpris-server/README.md

 * [org.mpris.MediaPlayer2.TrackList](https://specifications.freedesktop.org/mpris-spec/2.2/Track_List_Interface.html)
 * [org.mpris.MediaPlayer2.Playlists](https://specifications.freedesktop.org/mpris-spec/2.2/Playlists_Interface.html)

-To implement these interfaces, this crate offers two flavors: you can either create your own struct and implement `RootInterface` and `PlayerInterface` (or with optional `TrackListInterface` and `PlaylistsInterface`), or you can use the ready-to-use mutable `Player` struct.
+To implement these interfaces, this crate offers two flavors: you can either create your own struct and implement `RootInterface` and `PlayerInterface` (or with optional `TrackListInterface` and `PlaylistsInterface`), or you can use the ready-to-use `Player` struct.

 ## Examples